group caribou walking up a snowy hillside photo by doug macnearney

 Key to conserving caribou herds in Alberta is understanding the relative risks of factors such as different predators, disease, stress from anthropogenic disturbance, lack of high quality habitat, and other environmental hazards.

-Effects of Mountain Pine Beetle
+Mountain Pine Beetle & Management

 As mountain pine beetle spreads through caribou ranges in Alberta, both the stands wiped out by the beetle itself and the actions taken by people to manage the beetle could impact caribou recovery.